-A severe TBI can result in serious side effects and will require intensive rehabilitative therapy.
+A severe TBI can cause serious side effects and will require intensive rehabilitative therapy.

-To help with your severe TBI recovery journey, we’re going to show you some of the best treatment options available.
+To help with your severe TBI recovery journey, we’ll show you some of the best treatment options available.

 We’ll also discuss the effects of severe TBI and how long your recovery might take.

 What Is Considered a Severe TBI?

 A severe TBI is a brain injury that results in a loss of consciousness longer than six hours, and a Glasgow Coma Scale score of 3 to 8 points.